HomeSmartMesh/website-hugo/content/docs/networks/ultrawideband.md

 # FAQ - Discussion
 * Support should be available from the [official forum](https://decaforum.decawave.com/).
-Reviews, experience exchange and ideas related to this page content can be discussed in the dedicated discord channel
+Reviews, experience exchange and ideas related to this page content can be discussed in the forum category
-{{<icon_button text="Discord - #ultra-wide-band " href="https://discord.gg/tyZZfTETYS" icon="discord" >}}
+{{<icon_button text="Discourse - #ultra-wide-band " href="https://homesmartmesh.discourse.group/c/networks/ultrawideband" icon="discourse" >}}

 {{<faq>}}
 What is Ultra Wide Band ?